AngeloGalav/MachineLearningNotes/2022-11-23 - Statistic based clustering, Association rules.md

 ----
 # Association Rules
-It is an unsupervised kind of activity.
+It is an unsupervised kind of activity, and it used for making prediction on a transactional database.

 ## Market basket example
 Given a set of commercial transactions, find _rules_ that _will predict_ the _occurrence of an item_ based on the _occurrences of other items_ in the transaction.